Is Loyola University New Orleans open for campus visits?

 - Our Admissions, Financial Aid, and Student Financial Services offices remain accessible via email, phone, and text during this time and we are here to help.

-Are you still taking applications?
+Are you taking applications?

 Are you accepting graduate school applications?

-Can I still make my deposit?
+How can I make my deposit?

 - On-campus students: $500